3052/google/readme.md

 https://accounts.google.com/embedded/setup/android

-then get authorization code (`oauth_token`) from the browser. should be valid for 10 minutes:
+then get authorization code (`oauth_token`) cookie from the browser. should be valid for 10 minutes:

 <https://firefox-source-docs.mozilla.org/devtools-user/storage_inspector>